Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 You can include a Quiz pane in your published presentation.
 If you designed your presentation so all four panes appear and the Quiz pane is enabled, then the Quiz pane replaces the Outline pane in the sidebar when a user is within a quiz boundary.
 If you designed your presentation with a different arrangement of panes, the Quiz pane appears without replacing any pane in the sidebar when a user is within a quiz boundary.
 (For more information, see Quiz boundaries.)

-- When an Adobe Presenter presentation is open in a Connect Pro meeting, view the Quiz pane in the sidebar on the right side (the presentation must be within a quiz boundary for a Quiz pane to appear).
+When an Adobe Presenter presentation is open in a Adobe Connect meeting, view the Quiz pane in the sidebar on the right side (the presentation must be within a quiz boundary for a Quiz pane to appear).
 For graded questions, questions answered correctly are marked with a and those answered incorrectly are shown with a .
 If graded question has correct/incorrect feedback messages disabled, is displayed once the question has been attempted.
 Survey questions display once the question has been attempted.

 You can control the presentation appearance and playback by using the toolbar located at the bottom of the presentation.
 (You may need to click the Sync button to see the presentation toolbar.)